 Helping students address any difficulties or issues around their learning, including identifying additional resources that may prove useful.

 Providing guidance and help to students who wish to pursue specific projects in research areas I am familiar with.
-This includes providing research assistant possibilities, or volunteering some time to help plan new projects, etc.
+This includes providing research assistantship opportunities, or volunteering some time to help plan new projects, etc.